TruongDung/contactmanagement/README.md

 ## Contact Groups
 Add a new route/page to the application called "Groups".
 Should be accessible from the navbar and located at http://localhost:4200/groups.
 Add the ability to add/edit/delete a group.
 A group has a name, a description, and a collection of contacts.
 The Groups page should display each group and provide a UI to add and remove contacts from the group.
 A contact can belong to more than one group.

-# Submission
-Once these changes have been committed to your local Git repo, please bundle your changes using `git bundle` saving the file as `yourfirstname-yourlastname.bundle`, and email it to luke.lengl@thoughttrace.com.